MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-privacy-policy.md

 ## Review Microsoft's privacy policy in Dynamics 365 Commerce

-To review Microsoft's Privacy Policy while logged into Dynamics 365 Commerce Authoring Tools, do the following.
+To review Microsoft's Privacy Policy while logged into Commerce Authoring Tools, do the following.

 - Click the question mark icon in the top-right corner and select **Privacy and cookies** from the drop down menu.